actsasflinn/typst-rb/README.md

 pdf_bytes = Typst.compile("hello.typ", nil, ".", [])
 ```

+## Contributors & Acknowledgements
+This is mostly a port of [typst-py](https://github.com/messense/typst-py) by messense

 ## License

 This work is released under the Apache-2.0 license.
 A copy of the license is provided in the [LICENSE](./LICENSE) file.